phoeniX-Digital-Design/AssembleX/README.md

 > [!NOTE]\
 > AssembleX V3.0 is not integrated within the [phoeniX](https://github.com/phoeniX-Digital-Design/phoeniX) project repository yet.
 Currently phoeniX core is working with AssembleX V1.0 which is using the assistance of Venus Simulator VS code extension. **phoeniX** RISC-V processor will be empowered by **AssembleX V3.0** in the upcoming updates very soon!

-> [!NOTE]\
-> Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.
+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

 Copyright 2024 Iran University of Science and Technology. <phoenix.digital.electronics@gmail.com>